MENG2010/meng2010.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Ying is a Ph.D candidate at the University of South Carolina.
-She is under the supervision of Dr. Pooyan Jamshidi.
-Her research interests includes adversarial machine learning and software testings.
+Ying is a Ph.D student at George Mason University.
+She interests in researches on security machine learning and software security.